Shane Dawson: 2008–2010: YouTube, ShaneDawsonTV

-Dawson would also, in skits where he was playing himself, portray either fictional or exaggerated versions of his own “relatives” and family members.
-One video sees Dawson pretending to still be an adolescent student, and the struggles of feigning “illness” to avoid attending school for a day.
-The same video sees him wearing a bright-red wig, red lipstick and matching red bathrobe to portray his “mother”, an alcoholic, “Southern”, lazy and semi-abusive character.
-When she forces Dawson to attend school, she sends him out the door by saying “Later, f*ggot!”
-Despite Dawson’s own bisexuality and homosexual marriage, these instances of gay slurs drew some criticism at the time; his actual mother (who later appears in several videos) bears no comparison to this character.
-He also drew some criticism for portraying a pre-op transgendered male-to-female character, who appeared in a skit about speed dating; the bulk of the character’s appearances consisted of such lines as “I’m sick of this penis!
-Chop it off!” and explaining “…and that’s how they’re going to turn my penis into a clitoris.”
+Dawson would also, in skits where he was playing himself, portray either fictional or exaggerated versions of his own "relatives" and family members.
+One video sees Dawson pretending to be a high school student and the struggles of feigning "illness" to avoid attending school for a day.
+The same video sees him wearing a bright-red wig, red lipstick and matching red bathrobe to portray his "mother", an alcoholic, "Southern", lazy and semi-abusive character.
+When she forces Dawson to attend school, she sends him out the door by saying "Later, faggot!"
+Despite Dawson's own bisexuality and homosexual marriage, these instances of gay slurs drew some criticism at the time; his actual mother (who later appears in several videos) bears no comparison to this character.
+He also drew some criticism for portraying a pre-op transgender female character, who appeared in a skit about speed dating; the bulk of the character's appearances consisted of such lines as "I'm sick of this penis!
+Chop it off!" and explaining "and that's how they're going to turn my penis into a clitoris."
 At that point, Dawson (portraying himself) is seen turning to the side and vomiting, profusely.

-Dawson occasionally posts new videos on his channel "ShaneDawsonTV" (mainly short web films, music video parodies, film trailer parodies, and original music) and formerly posted other videos on his second channel "ShaneDawsonTV2", now called "Human Emoji" however the use of this channel has mostly been discontinued as of 2012.
+Dawson occasionally posts new videos on his channel "ShaneDawsonTV" (mainly short web films, music video parodies, film trailer parodies, and original music) and formerly posted other videos on his second channel "ShaneDawsonTV2", now called "Human Emoji"; however, the use of this channel has mostly been discontinued as of 2012.
 His third and main YouTube channel, Shane, is where he previously posted vlogs, and now posts original content Mondays through Fridays.
 He began using this channel in May 2010.
-Shane often collaborates with other YouTubers or appears in their videos, such as Joey Graceffa, BrittaniLouiseTaylor, TheFineBros, Trisha Paytas, iJustine (real name Justine Ezarik), Tyler Oakley, Miranda Sings (a character created by YouTuber, comedian, singer and actress Colleen Ballinger), Sawyer Hartman, Drew Monson and others.
 In November 2009, Dawson was featured on Attack of the Show!.
 In 2010, Forbes magazine named him their 25th most famous web celebrity.